History of Blackpool F.C. (1887–1962): Early 20th century

 For the 1923–24 season, Major Frank Buckley, previously manager at Norwich City, was installed as Norman's successor.
 Blackpool failed to win any of their first seven games; however, they eventually began to play as a unit and, with the help of another 32 goals by Bedford, attained a fourth-placed finish.

 It was at this time that Blackpool adopted their famous tangerine shirts.
 Albert Hargreaves, who officiated a Netherlands–Belgium international match, was impressed by the Dutchmen's colours and suggested that Blackpool start the season wearing them.
 The colours were adopted and received with universal praise from the fans, although the black collars, cuffs and shorts made the kit seem "uneven".
 After an FA Cup game at Blackburn on 7 March 1925, the black was dropped when it was suggested that visitors had lost because the players could not see each other in the murky atmosphere.

 For the 1924–25 season there were more off-the-field problems, the majority of a financial nature.
 A writ was presented to the club for £3,618 from the builders of the redeveloped South Stand, of which the club had only managed to pay £1,000.
 After a drawn-out meeting, it was decided to double the share capital, bringing it up to £10,000 in order to pay off the outstanding debt.
 In addition, the board underwent several changes, with new members being added in the hope of providing much-needed cash to help alleviate the dire situation.
-Sir Lindsay Parkinson resigned as president, to be replaced by Alderman John Bickerstaff.
+Sir Lindsay Parkinson resigned as president, to be replaced by Alderman John Bickerstaffe.
 Also, the Blackpool Supporters' Club was formed, and in its early days boasted a membership of over three hundred.

 On the field, the team, without new blood, struggled.
 They spent most of the season fighting relegation, although Harry Bedford top-scored for the fourth consecutive season, with 28 goals in all competitions.
 Only the consistent Matt Barrass also reached double figures.
 The club made it into the fourth round of the FA Cup for the first time, in which they lost to Blackburn Rovers by a single goal in front of 60,000 fans.

 On 9 May 1925, Blackpool won the inaugural end-of-season Victoria Hospital Cup, defeating Everton 2–1 at Bloomfield Road.

 Two of Blackpool's top players left the club during the 1925–26 season, both for much-welcomed large fees.
 Herbert Jones went to Blackburn for £3,850 and "goalscoring machine" Harry Bedford was sold to Derby County for £3,500.

 Despite the loss in playing talent, Blackpool attained a League finish of sixth place.
 The board spent a large part of the transfer money on the new South Stand, although its final cost of £13,146 was slightly more than they had foreseen.
 Nevertheless, it had increased the capacity of Bloomfield Road to well over 20,000.